 |---|---|---|

-“Accurate details and a short record save time and avoid repeat checks.”
+“Accurate details and a short, dated record save time and avoid repeat compliance checks.”

 Taxable trusts: getting help with Income Tax, Capital Gains and annual obligations

-How to tell if the arrangement is taxable
+How to tell if the trust is taxable

 Annual declaration and the 31 January date

-Every year trustees must make an annual declaration by 31 January.
-This confirms names, addresses and other details on the register.
+Every year, trustees of registered trusts must submit an annual declaration by 31 January.
+This confirms that the names, addresses and other details on the TRS register are still accurate and up to date.

-Even if nothing changed, submit the declaration on time.
-Treat the date like an annual household bill to avoid last-minute rushes.
+Even if nothing has changed during the year, you must still submit the declaration on time.
+Treat the date like an annual household bill and set a reminder well in advance to avoid last-minute problems.

 When to file the SA900 return